DDS-Lab/disaster-damage-detection/index.md

 Specifically, we:

-1. Gather, clean and prepare training datasets with annotations for damaged buildings and test datasets
+1. Gather, clean and prepare training and testing datasets with annotations for damaged buildings

 2. Train the machine learning algorithm using the training data